 Why Do People Avoid Eye Contact?

 We are told that maintaining good eye contact when speaking is one of the fundamental ways we connect.
 However, eye contact can vary depending on different factors.
-For example, some cultures think good eye contact when someone is talking can be disrespectful, rude or aggressive.
-Neurodiverse people with conditions such as Autism or ADHD, and someone with social anxiety can find eye contact uncomfortable or distracting.
+For example, some cultures consider good eye contact while someone is talking disrespectful, rude, or aggressive.
+Some neurodivergent people with conditions such as Autism or ADHD, or someone with social anxiety, can find eye contact uncomfortable or distracting.

 Image by Gerd Altmann from Pixabay